Bazarhathnoor

 Bazarhathnoor is a village in Adilabad district of the Indian state of Telangana.
 It is located in Bazarhathnoor mandal of Adilabad revenue division.
 Bazarhathnoor is a mandal headquarter, 36 km south of its district headquarter Adilabad.
-Its local language is Telugu and Urdu.
+Its local language are Telugu and Urdu.
 Bazarhathnoor total population is 4569 and number of houses are 1044.
 Female population is 50.2% of its total population.
 Baazarhathnoor's literacy rate is 55.0% and the female literacy rate is 22.5%.(2011 census).
 It is 299 meters above sea level.
 It has assembly and lok sabha constituency.

 Demographics

 Bazarhathnoor village has a population of 3,767 in 2001.